 - Virtual book clubs, friendship lines, and online meetups such as coffee talks and happy hour.

 - Intergenerational activities such as virtual storytime, oral history sessions, artwork and music sharing, and mentoring.
+Senior Lifestyle recently published How Seniors Can Stay Virtually Connected with Loved Ones, which provides various options to stay in contact digitally with loved ones.

 It is also important to think about the capacities of older adults.
 Do they have internet or smartphones?
 The answer to this question will help you vary your strategies.
 Not sure what platforms to use?
 Check out NCOA’s Tools for Reaching a Remote Audience.
 This list provides the pros and cons to using a variety of technology platforms, which will allow you to choose the one that best fits your needs